International Actions - The Montreal Protocol on Substances that Deplete the Ozone Layer

 The United States signed the Montreal Protocol in 1987, and has been a leader in guiding the successes of the treaty.
 Over the past 30 years, EPA has been a proud contributor to the broad coalition that developed and implemented flexible, innovative, and effective approaches to protect the stratospheric ozone layer.
 In 1995, the United Nations named September 16 the International Day for the Protection of the Ozone Layer, also known as World Ozone Day.
 Exit

-The Montreal Protocol celebrates its 30th anniversary in 2017.
-Learn about the history of the Montreal Protocol and its implementation in the United States in this report.
+The Montreal Protocol celebrated its 30th anniversary in 2017.
+Learn about the history of the Montreal Protocol and its implementation in the United States in the Stratospheric Ozone Protection: 30 Years of Progress and Achievements report.

 Information on key activities and institutions to support the Montreal Protocol are listed below: